next-hat/prismar/README.md

 ```

 Current limitation: generic `update(filter, ...)`, `delete(filter)`, and filtered `find_many(Some(filter))` only resolve simple primary-key equality today.
 Full arbitrary filter execution is planned separately.

+The richer operators shown in the JSON section are already parsed into `ModelFilter`, and can be rendered or inspected, but end-to-end execution is currently limited as noted above.

 ## Runtime helpers